sleepymalc/unicodeit/README.md

 ## Setup

-It's easy to set up the workflow as follows: Firstly, you'll need `python3` installed on your laptop.
+It's easy to set up the workflow if you have `python3` installed on your laptop.
+Then, just follow the following steps:

 1. Go to [unicodeit](https://github.com/svenkreiss/unicodeit) and see how to install it on your laptop.
 Basically, it's just `pip install unicodeit`.
 2. Install this workflow on the [release](https://github.com/sleepymalc/unicode/releases) page, and install it to your Alfred.